Entry requirements

 - Relevant qualifications and work experience may be considered.

-By the end of the course, you’ll have the skills and confidence to create dishes that not only taste amazing but look professional, preparing you for progression to Level 3 or entry-level roles in the hospitality industry.
+By the end of the 18 weeks, you’ll have the skills and confidence to create dishes that not only taste amazing but look professional.
+You’ll be ready for progression to further training, an apprenticeship, or an entry-level role in the hospitality industry.

 Everything you need to know before applying to this course.